 All photographs from It Was All a Dream.

-You might be feeling like you’re running around with your hair on fire and it’s made it harder to focus.
+You might feel like you’re running around with your hair on fire and it’s made it harder to focus.
 I am one of them.
-But I’m trying hard to get back in the groove of photographing, writing, editing.
+But I’m working hard to get in the groove of photographing, writing, and editing.

 In the spirit of trying to inspire, or more frankly to give a virtual kick in the butt, I want to talk about what the camera is.

 The camera is like a pen.

 When you read a piece, when you fancy an author, you often start out by noticing the words themselves, the pacing, the prose, the flair, the style.

 In photography, this relates to the way you shoot, the types of photographs, the look, the way you edit and pace.